Daniel15/Website/Daniel15.Web/Posts/2017-05-10-fixing-msb3552-resource-file-resx-cannot-be-found.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2017/05/fixing-msb3552-resource-file-resx-cannot-be-found

+---

 Recently I was upgrading one of my projects from Visual Studio 2015 to Visual Studio 2017 (including converting from project.json and .xproj to .csproj), when I hit an error like this:

 ```